Pawventures

 Currency and Reimbursement

 Understand how your insurer handles claims in foreign currencies.
-Most will reimburse in USD based on the exchange rate at the time of treatment.
+Most reimburse in USD based on the exchange rate at the time of treatment.

-Emergency Veterinary Standards
+Veterinary Standards Abroad

 Veterinary care quality varies internationally.
 In Western Europe, Australia, and Japan, standards are comparable to the US.
 In developing countries, emergency veterinary care may be limited.
 Consider whether your travel plans include destinations with adequate veterinary infrastructure.